Aliases for ACTN4 Gene

 GeneCards Summary for ACTN4 Gene

 ACTN4 (Actinin Alpha 4) is a Protein Coding gene.
 Diseases associated with ACTN4 include Focal Segmental Glomerulosclerosis 1 and Genetic Steroid-Resistant Nephrotic Syndrome.
-Among its related pathways are Cell adhesion_Endothelial cell contacts by junctional mechanisms and Sertoli-Sertoli Cell Junction Dynamics.
+Among its related pathways are Adherens junction and Cell junction organization.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is ACTN1.